 Medicare tax rate

-The current Medicare tax rate is 1.45% of each employee’s wages.
+The Medicare tax rate is 1.45% of each employee’s wages.
 You must also contribute a matching 1.45%.

-Unlike Social Security tax, there is no wage base limit for Medicare taxable wages.
-There is an additional Medicare tax of 0.9% after an employee earns above $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately).
-Only employees pay the additional Medicare tax.
+There is no wage base limit for Medicare taxable wages.
+Instead, there is an additional Medicare tax of 0.9% after an employee earns a certain wage.
+This additional tax is based on their filing status:

 Example of how to determine payroll taxes

 Take a look at the following examples to understand how to calculate FICA and SECA payroll taxes.

 FICA tax example 1